Wayfarer-Labs/owl-control/README.md

 ## Setup

+Watch the [Walkthrough Video](https://vimeo.com/1134400699) or follow the steps below:

 - [Download OWL Control](https://github.com/Wayfarer-Labs/owl-control/releases/latest)
 - Run the installer
 - Launch the app from your desktop or Start menu.